GLOBAL MARKETS-Stocks slip, euro dips before German ruling, Fed

 Stocks rose to four-year highs last week after the ECB said it was ready to buy an unlimited amount of bonds.
 The ECB news sent European shares to a 13-month high and the euro to a four-month peak.

-The euro fell against the dollar for the first time in four days o n M onday, slipping 0.37 percent to $1.2759, still near Friday’s high of $1.2817, its strongest since May.
-But talk of Fed easing limited the downside.
+The euro was down 0.28 percent at $1.2771 on Monday but still near Friday’s high of $1.2817, its strongest since May.
+Talk of Fed easing limited the downside.

-The MSCI index of top global shares slipped 0.43 percent.
+The MSCI index of top global shares was down 0.21 percent.
 Stock markets in London, Paris and Frankfurt slipped slightly.

-The benchmark S&P 500 index rose 2.2 percent last week, its biggest weekly gain in three months as a weaker-than-forecast U.S. jobs report heightened expectations of more stimulus measures.
+The benchmark S&P 500 index rose 2.2 percent last week, its biggest weekly gain in three months, on increasing expectations of more stimulus measures, fed by a weaker-than-forecast U.S. jobs report on Friday.

-U.S. Treasuries ended unchanged to higher, bolstered by the potential for more large-scale asset purchases by the Fed.
+U.S. Treasuries prices also slipped.
+Longer-dated maturities underperformed as investors bet a third bond purchase program in the United States would stoke higher inflation expectations.

-“The Fed remains very concerned about employment and will clearly stress that in its statement Thursday,” said James Sarni, managing principal at Los Angeles-based Payden & Rygel Investment Management.
+The Fed is seen likely to launch a new quantitative easing program when it meets this week as it struggles with a stubbornly high jobless rate and sluggish U.S. economy.

 Gold stayed near six-month highs after last week’s softer U.S. jobs report heightened expectations for more monetary easing from the Fed.